 - Grade II- Translation< 3.5-mm , > 11 degrees of kyphosis.

 - Grade III – Translation >3.5-mm, <than 11 degrees of kyphosis.

 - Grade IV – >3.5-mm translation, >11 degrees of angulation.

 Type I fractures usually heal with 12 weeks of immobilization in a rigid cervical orthosis.

-For type II treatment consists of application of skull traction through tongs or a halo ring with slight extension of the neck over a rolled-up towel for 3 to 6 weeks to maintain anatomical reduction.
+For type II treatment consists of the application of skull traction through tongs or a halo ring with a slight extension of the neck over a rolled-up towel for 3 to 6 weeks to maintain anatomical reduction.
 The patient can be mobilized in a halo vest for up to 3-month period.

 These fractures usually unite with an initial gap in the neural arch and develop a spontaneous anterior fusion at C2-3